inTEST (NYSEAMERICAN:INTT) Releases Q1 2022 Earnings Guidance

-inTEST (NYSEAMERICAN:INTT – Get Rating) issued an update on its first quarter 2022 earnings guidance on Friday morning.
-The company provided earnings per share (EPS) guidance of $0.100-$0.150 for the period, compared to the Thomson Reuters consensus estimate of $0.150.
+inTEST (NYSEAMERICAN:INTT – Get Rating) updated its first quarter 2022 earnings guidance on Friday.
+The company provided earnings per share guidance of $0.100-$0.150 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $0.150.
 The company issued revenue guidance of $23 million-$25 million, compared to the consensus revenue estimate of $22.95 million.inTEST also updated its FY 2022 guidance to EPS.

-inTEST (NYSEAMERICAN:INTT – Get Rating) last issued its quarterly earnings data on Friday, March 4th.
-The semiconductor company reported $0.07 EPS for the quarter, missing the Zacks’ consensus estimate of $0.11 by ($0.04). inTEST had a net margin of 8.55% and a return on equity of 15.85%.
-As a group, equities research analysts anticipate that inTEST will post 1.17 earnings per share for the current fiscal year.
+inTEST (NYSEAMERICAN:INTT – Get Rating) last announced its quarterly earnings results on Friday, March 4th.
+The semiconductor company reported $0.07 earnings per share for the quarter, missing the Thomson Reuters’ consensus estimate of $0.11 by ($0.04). inTEST had a net margin of 8.55% and a return on equity of 15.85%.
+As a group, sell-side analysts anticipate that inTEST will post 1.17 earnings per share for the current year.

-Several institutional investors have recently bought and sold shares of the stock.
-BlackRock Inc. raised its position in inTEST by 1.1% in the 4th quarter.
-BlackRock Inc. now owns 238,853 shares of the semiconductor company’s stock valued at $3,039,000 after purchasing an additional 2,511 shares during the last quarter.
-Citadel Advisors LLC bought a new position in inTEST in the 2nd quarter valued at $691,000.
-Northern Trust Corp raised its position in inTEST by 5.2% in the 4th quarter.
-Northern Trust Corp now owns 25,864 shares of the semiconductor company’s stock valued at $329,000 after purchasing an additional 1,271 shares during the last quarter.
-Morgan Stanley raised its position in inTEST by 22.5% in the 2nd quarter.
-Morgan Stanley now owns 18,108 shares of the semiconductor company’s stock valued at $304,000 after purchasing an additional 3,320 shares during the last quarter.
-Finally, JPMorgan Chase & Co. bought a new position in inTEST in the 4th quarter valued at $25,000.
-Institutional investors and hedge funds own 48.47% of the company’s stock.
+Several institutional investors and hedge funds have recently modified their holdings of the company.
+BlackRock Inc. grew its stake in inTEST by 1.1% during the 4th quarter.
+BlackRock Inc. now owns 238,853 shares of the semiconductor company’s stock worth $3,039,000 after purchasing an additional 2,511 shares in the last quarter.
+Citadel Advisors LLC purchased a new stake in shares of inTEST during the second quarter worth approximately $691,000.
+Northern Trust Corp raised its holdings in inTEST by 5.2% in the fourth quarter.
+Northern Trust Corp now owns 25,864 shares of the semiconductor company’s stock valued at $329,000 after acquiring an additional 1,271 shares in the last quarter.
+Morgan Stanley lifted its stake in inTEST by 22.5% in the second quarter.
+Morgan Stanley now owns 18,108 shares of the semiconductor company’s stock worth $304,000 after acquiring an additional 3,320 shares during the last quarter.
+Finally, JPMorgan Chase & Co. acquired a new position in inTEST during the 4th quarter worth approximately $25,000.
+48.47% of the stock is currently owned by institutional investors and hedge funds.

 inTEST Company Profile (Get Rating)